 Don’t fancy a hike but want great views?
 Go to Wai’pio Lookout for dramatic cliff-face panoramas and a view of Wai’pio black sand beach.
 And if dramatic views are on your Hawaiian itinerary, check out my guide to things to do in Kauai.

 10. Go night snorkelling with manta rays

 There’s something special about the Kona coast – it is rich in the plankton that manta rays eat.
 A plankton buffet, if you like.
 And that’s made it ideal for snorkelling or diving with manta rays.
-Taking place at night time, when the manta rays feed, this is considered one of the most magical activities on Big Island.
+Taking place at night time, when the manta rays feed, this is considered one of the most magical activities.
 Sadly, I didn’t get myself organized enough to do it.
 If you have, I’d love to know how it went.
 You’ll need a guided tour for this activity – this is the manta ray snorkelling tour I’d choose.